-Emeritus Professor of Rock Engineering, Helsinki University of Technology
+Emeritus Professor of Rock Engineering, Helsinki University of Technology, Finland

-Principal Ground Control Engineer, Sudbury Integrated Nickel Operations
+Principal Ground Control Engineer, Sudbury Integrated Nickel Operations, Canada

 General Manager, Itasca Consultants AB; Adjunct Professor Rock Mechanics and Rock Engineering, Lulea University of Technology, Sweden

-PhD., PEng, Principal Geotechnical Engineer, Mining TEC (Technical Excellence Centre), Vale Base Metals (Canada)
+PhD, PEng, Principal Geotechnical Engineer, Mining Technical Excellence Centre (TEC), Vale Base Metals, Canada

 Mike’s professional experiences extend to rock mass characterization, mine design, numerical modelling, ground support design, ground control instrumentation and seismic risk management for mining at a great depth.
-He was instrumental in developing seismic-resistance ground support systems for two of the deepest mines in the world, including both Kidd Creek and Creighton mine.
-Currently, Mike is the Principal Geotechnical Engineer for Vale Base Metals and oversees geotechnical aspects for all operations and projects, including hard rock open pit/underground mines as well as Nickel Laterites, supporting the Corporate Director with the implementation of best practices, and providing support for R&D research projects within Vale Base Metals at a global level.
+He was instrumental in developing seismic-resistance ground support systems for two of the deepest mines in the world,: Kidd Creek and Creighton mine.
+Currently, Mike is the principal geotechnical engineer for Vale Base Metals and oversees geotechnical aspects for all operations and projects, including hard rock open pit/underground mines as well as Nickel Laterites, supporting the corporate director with the implementation of best practices, and providing support for R&D research projects within Vale Base Metals at a global level.

 Professor Weishen Zhu